-Belief How the Investment Adviser Acts on This Belief Excess returns may be generated by conducting thorough fundamental research and individual stock selection Seeks to generate excess returns through an intensive research culture, which includes regular conversations with existing and potential investee companies' executives and their competitors, suppliers and clients.
-A team-based approach enriches debate and enhances the quality of investment decisions Conducts stock level research in a team-orientated structure with frequent and open communication.
-Focused and differentiated portfolios provide potential to generate excess returns Builds portfolios that are reflective of the team's most compelling investment ideas so that the majority of excess returns is driven by stock selection.
+Belief How the Investment Adviser Acts on This Belief Excess returns may be generated by conducting thorough fundamental research and individual stock selection Seeks to generate excess returns through an intensive research culture and a strong commitment to on-the-ground research resources around the world.
+Differentiated portfolios provide potential to generate excess returns Builds portfolios that are reflective of the team's most compelling investment ideas so that the majority of excess returns is driven by stock selection.
+Accountability at the portfolio management level is critical By ensuring the portfolio managers are empowered to make decisions and are fully accountable for the performance of the Funds, we believe we can build portfolios that reflect compelling risk reward opportunities from our research teams globally.

-The GSAM Fundamental Equity Team's investment approach is grounded in the belief that we can achieve a competitive edge through selecting stocks.
+The GSAM Fundamental Equity team's investment approach is grounded in the belief that we can achieve a competitive edge through selecting stocks with local expertise.
 We seek to discover a broad range of investment ideas while being flexible, nimble and avoiding complacency.
 We believe a company's prospective ability to generate high returns on invested capital will strongly influence investment success.
 In our view, using a strong valuation discipline to purchase well-positioned, cash-generating businesses run by shareholder-oriented management teams is a compelling formula for long-term portfolio performance.